ssire/case-tracker-manual/doc/components.md

 ## XSLT and Javascript code layout

-A case tracker design rule is to share a maximum of widget vocabulary bewteen pages.
+A case tracker design rule is to share a maximum of widgets vocabulary bewteen pages :

-The most generic vocabulary is defined into *lib/commons.xsl*.
-It should be reused beyond the case tracker to make similar applications.
+* `lib/commons.xsl` groups the most mature or generic widgets.
+It can be reused beyond the case tracker to make similar applications;

-Then application specific widgets are defined into *lib/widgets.xsl*.
-It can also be reused with small adaptations to make similar applications.
+* `lib/widgets.xsl` groups less mature or application specific widgets.
+It can also be reused with small adaptations to make similar applications;

-Finally more specific widgets or vocabularies are implemented into module XSLT files (e.g. *modules/persons/search.xsl*, *modules/workflow/workflow.xsl*, *modules/management/management.xsl*, etc.).
-So basically these XSLT files start with :
+* finally per-module XSLT files (e.g. *modules/persons/search.xsl*, *modules/workflow/workflow.xsl*, *modules/management/management.xsl*, etc.) group specific widgets.

+Basically the module specific XSLT files start with :

 ```xml
 <xsl:include href="../../lib/commons.xsl"/>